jenkinsci/visual-basic-6-plugin/README.md

-# vb6-plugin
+# visual basic 6 plugin
-Jenkins plugin for VB6 builder
+Jenkins plugin for Visual Basic 6 builder

 Automating a build of a Visual Basic 6 has some challenges.
 This plugin aims to workaround some of these issues.